 • Displacement of the main septum between the atria towards the right atrium.

-Echographic signs of an open oval window
+Sonographic signs of an open oval window

 Echocardiography is a diagnostic method using ultrasound waves.
 It is used to study and determine the localization of internal organs and structures.

-Dimensions of an open oval window
+Dimensions of the open oval window

 • 2-3 mm is considered normal and does not cause any symptoms or complications.